-The developed combined atomic force microscopy and optical tweezers do not only have higher resolution and reproducibility than AFM during the analysis of the particles interaction forces [42] but the hybrid instrument also gives considerable advantages in relation to the experiment utility.
-Usually in the AFM investigations, the colloidal cantilever is used as external probe and force sensor to perturb and to study a layer of spheres deposited onto a solid surface [43].
+The developed combined atomic force microscopy and optical tweezers do not only have higher resolution and reproducibility than AFM during the analysis of the particles interaction forces [36] but the hybrid instrument also gives considerable advantages in relation to the experiment utility.
+Usually in the AFM investigations, the colloidal cantilever is used as external probe and force sensor to perturb and to study a layer of spheres deposited onto a solid surface [37].
 The analysed particle is physically confined by other particles located in the analysed layer and by the surface in which it is placed producing a significant variation of the double layer compared to the theoretical situation where the single particle is dispersed in the surrounding liquid.
 On the other hand, the experiment performed using the AFM/OT system allows miming the natural colloidal system condition in which the studied single particle is completely bordered by the liquid through the use of the optical trap, giving us a more reliable result.

-Moreover, the obtained data (Figure 12) confirm that the behaviour of colloidal systems observed experimentally agrees with the theoretical predictions.
+Moreover, the obtained data (figure 6) confirm that the behaviour of colloidal systems observed experimentally agrees with the theoretical predictions.
 The DLVO theory assumed that the interaction between two particles is due to the sum of the electrostatic double-layer repulsion and the van der Waals attraction.
 At low salt concentration the double-layer repulsions are stronger than in pure water and the single polystyrene particles are stable.
 The particle stability increases with the KCl concentration in the micromolar scale.

 The AFM/OT instrument was optimized to study extremely low forces, by increasing the sensitivity and limiting the detectable forces up to a maximum of a few pN.
-This configuration does not allow the detection of the, already well-known, interaction forces acting at very short particle-particle distances, but opens the way to study the long range interaction forces that are undetectable by using AFM only [42, 43].
-As it is shown in Figure 12, the attractive forces have a dominant effect for the particle-particle interaction experiments in pure water at pH=7.
-In pure water, long range attraction is clearly measured, instead small short range repulsions that are still not strong enough to overcome the attractive component in the analysed range.
-A completely different behaviour is observed in presence of KCl, where no final attractive forces act in the analysed range, while repulsive forces that grow exponentially with decreasing particle-particle distance are visible.
-In our experimental results, in all the studied systems, no interaction forces between the polystyrene particles could be observed at distances exceeding 450 nm.
+This configuration does not allow the detection of the, already well-known, interaction forces acting at very short particle-particle distances, but opens the way to study the long range interaction forces that are undetectable by using AFM only [36, 37].
+As it is shown in figure 6, the attractive forces have a dominant effect for the particle-particle interaction experiments in pure water at pH = 7.
+In pure water, long range attraction is clearly measured, instead small short range repulsions that are still not strong enough to overcome the attractive component in the